Philip Giordano

 Philip Anthony Giordano (born March 25, 1963) is the former Republican mayor of Waterbury, Connecticut, and a convicted sex offender.
 He was born in Caracas, Venezuela, to Italian parents and his family moved to the United States when he was two years old.
 A lawyer, former state representative and former Marine (1981–1985), Giordano served three terms as mayor after being elected for the first time in 1995.
-In 2000, he unsuccessfully ran for a seat in the U.S. Senate, losing to Joe Lieberman.
+In 2000, he unsuccessfully ran for a seat in the United States Senate, losing to Joe Lieberman.

 Early life

-Giordano was born in Caracas, Venezuela to Rocco and Olimpia Giordano.
+Giordano was born in Caracas, Venezuela, to Rocco and Olimpia Giordano.
 He has one older sister and one younger brother.
 He attended Holy Cross High School, however he wasn't able to graduate with his class in 1981 after getting caught smoking marijuana.
 He served in the United States Marine Corps from 1981 until 1985.
 He attended Naugatuck Valley Community College, before transferring to the University of Connecticut.
 He graduated with an undergraduate degree in political science in 1988.
 Thereafter, he attended Western Michigan University Cooley Law School in Lansing, Michigan.
 After law school, he worked in the Waterbury corporation counsel's office until 1992.
+In 2003, his law license was suspended and he was subsequently disbarred from practicing law in the state of Connecticut for 18 years in 2007.

 Early political career

 In 1993, there was a special election in the 71st district of the Connecticut House of Representatives.
-It occurered after the incumbent, Donald J. Davino, died in a car accident.
+It occurred after the incumbent, Donald J. Davino, died in a car accident.
 Giordano lost the election to Davino's son, Robert.
 After he lost on election night, he had what one onlooker described as "a major meltdown".
-He ran for the position again the 1994 general election and won.
+He ran for the position again in the 1994 general election and won.
 He considered running for the United States House of Representatives against Congressman James H. Maloney in the 1998 election.
 He also considered running for Connecticut State Treasurer that same year.

 Mayor of Waterbury, Connecticut

-Giordano was elected mayor in 1995, defeating seven-term Democratic Mayor Edward "Mike" Bergin by 52% to 45%.
+Giordano was elected mayor in 1995, defeating seven-term Democratic Mayor Edward "Mike" Bergin, by 52% to 45%.
 He won reelection in 1997.
 He was reelected to a third term with 53% of the vote in 1999.
 During his time as mayor, he claimed to have balanced Waterbury's budget, but prior to his arrest a state oversight board had to intervene as a result of chronic pension underfunding and taking money out of the pension fund to balance the general fund.
 On July 18, 2001, Giordano announced he would not seek a fourth term as Mayor.
 Upon Giordano's arrest in 2001, he was forced to step aside, leaving President of the Board of Aldermen Sam Caligiuri as acting mayor.